 #7 Salina EsTitties (was Pre-Season #12)

 Salina EsTitties came in as hot and as loud as she promised she would in Meet The Queens.
-In a line-up full of 16 queens it never seemed over-the-top.
+As grating as that could be in her solo interview, in this line-up full of 16 queens it never seemed over-the-top.
 Based on her Talent Show, Salina really might have the chops to fight the top half of this cast for a place in the finale, but she could be held back back her fashion sense.

 Where I got stuck on this look was the airbrushed chest illusion.
 I think it was effective for showing off the thematically consistent stomach tattoo.
 I’m just not sure the airbrushing worked for the breasts.
 I was confused if they were supposed to be female-presenting breasts or male-presenting pecs!

 Was the point of this look to be a gender-f*ck mash-up of masculine and feminine?
 Or, was it supposed to be a breasts-out look?
 If so… who is wearing this look with their breasts hanging out!
 I think if that was the purpose of the look, a flat airbrushed breast was too confusing.
 A traditional breastplate would have been better.

 Maybe the confusion was the point, because Salina’s “One Night Only” talent show served up an equally puzzling look!
 On rewatch I decided that I loved her track and her dancing, but on my first viewing I was transfixed by the vertical stripes of her nude illusion that continued up from her stomach to cover the entirety of her chest padding.

 Misplaced nude illusion is one of my major pet peeves on this show!
 There’s no garment on Earth that would make sense with these nude panels!
 The patterned non-nude stripes don’t hit in the right places to cover up her nipples, so her entire breasts would be hanging out between the stripes.